Hydroponics in Organic — What You Need to Know

 Nutrition begins and ends with the soil.
 Period.

-Additionally, given that taste and smell is an indication of nutritional quality, if you compare a soil-grown organic blueberry from King Grove Organic Farm vs. a hydroponic organic blueberry at the supermarket, you will be stunned at the difference in taste.
+Additionally, given that flavor and smell are an indications of nutritional quality, if you compare a soil-grown organic blueberry from King Grove Organic Farm vs. a hydroponic organic blueberry at the supermarket, you will be stunned at the difference in taste.
 It is night and day.

 Lastly, most organic consumers have the expectation that their organic produce is grown in the soil, not in buckets of water, drip fed nutrition.